noitdupont/drl-ts/README.md

 It uses [deep reinforcement learning](https://en.wikipedia.org/wiki/Deep_reinforcement_learning) to learn market patterns and automatically make buy, sell, or hold decisions, training itself by testing strategies and learning from outcomes.

+> [!WARNING]
+> Disclaimer: It is an experimental system; do not use it for actual investment decisions.

+> Checkout this [repository](https://github.com/0xnu/deep-reinforcement-learning) if you want to learn more about Deep Reinforcement Learning.

 ### Interactive Brokers

 Here's a guide for setting up Interactive Brokers for the Deep Reinforcement Learning Trading System: